josephtkim/super-polyspawn-wars/README.md

 * Download Source Code here, then Run or Build the project in Unity.

 ## IMPLEMENTATION:
-* Uses trigonometry to calculate rotations and angles for ship, enemies and laser.
+* Uses trigonometry to calculate rotations and angles for player ship, enemies and lasers.
 * All objects in game are set as prefabs.
 * Background has parallax effect based on player's movement.
 * Coroutines for enemy movement, spawning, powerup generation, and powerup effects.